chibayuki/Announcement/README_1033.md

 ## First of All
 * Com is a DLL you may almost need, which supporting important basic features.
-* If you are running an app or compiling it, you may receive a prompt about missing the "Com" assembly.
+* If you are running an app or compiling it, you may receive a prompt about "missing the Com assembly".
 * Before getting the Com, you need to know which is the correct version you need, see [Com Compatibility Report](https://github.com/chibayuki/ComCmptReport).
 * And, here is the [Com](https://github.com/chibayuki/Com).